paoloserra/MeerKATHI-docs/sphinx/manual/intro/index.rst

 executes several tasks from the interferometry packages included in Stimela (e.g., the cross-calibration worker can calibrate delays, bandpass, gains and flux scale).

-In practice, users tell MeerKATHI what to do – and how to do it – via a configuration file.
+In practice, users tell MeerKATHI what to do – and how to do it – via a YAML configuration file.
 The configuration file has one section for each run of a worker.
 By editing the configuration file users control the workers' options, deciding which tasks to run and with what settings.
 A detailed explanation of the configuration file syntax is given in the :ref:`configfile`